 Aside from the monitor issue (lackluster fitness data tracking compared to WR S4 monitors), the Mr. Captain rowing machine will provide the same great workout as that of the expensive WaterRower.

 While I say “budget” option, the Mr. Captain rowing machine is mid-range in price as indoor rowers go.
 It’s that it’s much more budget-friendly than the WaterRower models.

 For the best deal, purchase from a major retailer, since they are more likely to include free shipping which will help ensure you get the lowest price.

 The Mr. Captain rowing machine is, as you’ve probably guessed, a water-resistance rower.

 Users fill the tank with water to the recommended/desired level, and as the user hauls on the handle, the rope spins paddles inside the tank.

 The spinning paddles displace the water, but thanks to the nature of water resistance, the faster the row, the harder it becomes.

-This provides a really interesting training experience.
-Users have total control over the difficulty of their workout: make it easier by slowing down, or speed up to increase the challenge level.
+This provides a unique training experience.
+Users have total control over the difficulty of their workout: make it easier by slowing down, or you can speed up to increase the challenge level.

 Find out more about the different resistance types here.